Foulsito/TinderApp/Workshop_2/README.md

 ---

-This workshop transitions from theory to implementation, laying the foundation for a fully functional app in Workshop 3.
+This workshop lays the foundation for future implementation and development of the Tinder-inspired app in upcoming workshops.